 In the event of an earthquake, DOE facilities need to have adequate measures for the protection of the public, workers, environment, and investment.
 Due to the evolutionary nature of design and operating requirements as well as developments in engineering technology, existing DOE facilities embody a broad spectrum of design features for earthquake resistance.
-These features depend on factors such as vintage of the facility design and construction and hardware supplier practices at the time of design and construction for seismic-induced forces and displacements and exhibit the greatest difference between their design basis and current requirements for seismic design criteria for new facilities.
-DOE has developed a Seismic Evaluation Procedure (SEP)3 to summarize a technical approach and provide generic procedures and documentation requirements, which can be used at DOE facilities to evaluate the seismic adequacy of equipment and distribution systems.
+These features depend on factors such as vintage of the facility design and construction and hardware supplier practices at the time of design and construction.
+The earliest vintage facilities often have the least design consideration for seismic-induced forces and displacements and exhibit the greatest difference between their design basis and current requirements for seismic design criteria for new facilities.
+Chapter 9 of DOE-STD-1020-2012 discusses periodic reviews of NPH assessments that are mandated by DOE O 420.1C.
+If a periodic review leads to a new seismic hazard assessment for a site, and the hazard increases, Chapter 9 also describes steps for evaluating seismic design of existing facilities.
+DOE has developed a Seismic Evaluation Procedure (SEP)64 that can assist with such evaluations.
+It provides a technical approach and generic procedures and documentation requirements, which can be used to evaluate the seismic adequacy of existing equipment and distribution systems.

 The SEP is intended to provide DOE facility managers, safety professionals, and engineers with a practical procedure for evaluating the seismic adequacy of equipment.
 Often the approach used to review the seismic capacity of equipment in facilities is to conduct sophisticated evaluations, which can be very time-consuming, complex, and costly.
 Much of the available funding and time can be spent on analysis rather than on the real objective of increasing the seismic capacity of the equipment.
-The SEP is designed to be an extremely cost-effective method of enhancing the seismic safety of facilities and reducing the potential for major economic loss that can result from equipment damaged by an earthquake.
+The SEP is designed to be an extremely cost-effective method of enhancing the seismic safety of existing facilities and reducing the potential for major economic loss that can result from equipment damaged by an earthquake.

-3 DOE/EH-0545, Seismic Evaluation Procedure for Equipment in DOE Facilities, March 1997.
+64 DOE/EH-0545, Seismic Evaluation Procedure for Equipment in DOE Facilities, March 1997.
 The following is a suggested list of topics to consider in the design of new systems and equipment or the evaluation of existing systems and equipment.
 Representative equipment that may be found in tritium facilities is listed in Table 5-1.